-The highest accuracy, $90.2 \pm 0.7\%$ was obtained using k-nearest neighbors method, with only slightly lower accuracy of 89.7% obtained from FSM generating fuzzy rules, using Gaussian membership functions and allowing for rotation.
-Other classification methods give slightly lower accuracy, for example CART decision tree giving only 82.7%, k-NN 85.5% (for k = 1) and linear discriminants analysis 86.4%.
+The highest accuracy, $90.2 \pm 0.7\%$ was obtained using knearest neighbors method, with only slightly lower accuracy of 89.7% obtained from FSM generating fuzzy rules, using Gaussian membership functions and allowing for rotation.
+Other classification methods give slightly lower accuracy, for example CART decision tree giving only 82.7%, k-NN 85.5% (for k=1) and linear discriminants analysis 86.4%.
 A majority classifier is correct in 79.4% of cases.

 Considering that k-NN has rather small variance of 0.7% the differences between the two best methods and the rest are significant.
 The two best methods provide quite complex decision borders, perhaps indicating that classification using simple rules cannot be accurate in this case.
 One may still argue that logical rules are a reasonable way to approach such small datasets.
 Although statistical accuracy offered is lower rules give at least some guidance and allow for validation of the classification model by experts.
-Table IX shows the results from the 10-fold crossvalidation of the dataset.

-E. The Ljubliana Cancer Data
+E. The Ljubliana cancer data.

 The Ljubliana cancer data [7] contains 286 cases, of which 201 are no-recurrence-events (70.3%) and 85 are recurrence-events (29.7%).
-There are nine attributes, with two to 13 different values each.
-A single logical rule for the recurrence-events involved nodes = $$\neg [0, 2] \land \text{Degree-malignant} = 3$$ with ELSE condition for the second class, gives over 77% accuracy in crossvalidation tests.
+There are 9 attributes, with 2 to 13 different values each.
+A single logical rule for the recurrence-events:

+involved nodes= $\neg[0,2] \land$ Degree-malignant = 3

+with ELSE condition for the second class, gives over 77% accuracy in crossvalidation tests.
 Such simple rule cannot overfit the data and is found on any crossvalidation partition.
 Therefore the 10-CV accuracy is identical to reclassification accuracy.
-This rule is easy to interpret: recurrence is expected if the number of involved nodes is bigger than two and the cells are highly malignant.
+This rule is easy to interpret: recurrence is expected if the number of involved nodes is bigger than 2 and the cells are highly malignant.
 More accurate optimized rules:

-- $\mathcal{R}1$ : Degree malignant = $3 \land$ breast = left $\land$ node caps = yes; - $\mathcal{R}2$ : (Degree malignant = $3 \lor$ breast = left) $\land$ age = $\notin$ [30-49] $\land$ tumor size = [35-54].
+- R_1 : Degree malignant = 3 \land breast=left \land node caps=yes - R_2 : (Degree malignant = 3 \lor breast=left) \land age = $\notin [30 49] \land$ tumor size = [35-54]

 give slightly higher reclassification accuracy, but no increase in crossvalidation.
 Since the dataset is small many different sets of rules may give similar accuracy.
+Using the separability split values (SSV) to generate linguistic variables one rule for the class of recurrence-events is obtained:

+involved nodes

+$$\neg [0,2] \land$$

+Degree-malignant $\in [2,4]$

-Using the separability split values (SSV) to generate linguistic variables one rule for the class of recurrence-events is obtained involved nodes $$\neg [0, 2] \land Degree-malignant \in [2, 4]$$ achieving 76.2% accuracy in reclassification of the data.
-More complex set of three rules obtained using SSV gives 77.6% accuracy and in the ten-fold crossvalidation tests an average of 73.5% (worst result -0.8%, best +1.0%), i.e., only a few percent above the default value, indicating that rules are already too complex and overfit the data.
+achieving 76.2% accuracy in reclassification of the data.
+More complex set of 3 rules obtained using SSV gives 77.6% accuracy and in the 10-fold crossvalidation tests an average of 73.5% (worst result -0.8%, best +1.0%), i.e. only a few percent above the default value, indicating that rules are already too complex and overfit the data.
 Several machine learning methods give results below the default, as shown in Table X.